diegofreijo/rlox-vm/README.md

 A Rust implementation of the Lox programming language.
 Based on `clox`, the bytecode virtual machine.

-Blog post describing the interesting bits of this: https://www.diegofreijo.com
+Blog post describing the interesting bits of this: https://www.diegofreijo.com/blog/rlox-vm_rust-interpreter_part1/

 ## Getting started

-Pull the code and run the `repl` with
+Clone the repo and run the `repl` with

 ```bash
 cargo run